 - A Voodoo 2 was installed

-- FastVoodoo 4.6 drivers used
+- FastVoodoo 4.6 drivers were used

 Results: